Nithiasrisaravanan/adaptive-layout-assignment/README.md

 ## Known limitations

-- No text-measurement-aware wrapping — font size and truncation are decided from box geometry, not real glyph metrics.
+- No text-measurement-aware wrapping font size and truncation are decided from box geometry, not real glyph metrics.
 Long text truncates with an ellipsis rather than wrapping.
-- Image and logo elements render as labeled placeholder boxes (alt text + resolved dimensions), not real photography — this project is a layout algorithm, not an asset pipeline, and the placeholder is more useful to a reviewer than a real photo would be (it shows exactly what the resolver decided).
+- Image and logo elements render as labeled placeholder boxes (alt text + resolved dimensions), not real photography this project is a layout algorithm, not an asset pipeline, and the placeholder is more useful to a reviewer than a real photo would be (it shows exactly what the resolver decided).
 - No animated transition between surfaces.
 - Groups can only be repositioned as a whole; individual members can't be pulled out to free space independently.

 ## AI usage disclosure

-This project was built with Claude (Anthropic) as a hands-on pair programmer: it wrote the initial implementation of every file, then iteratively type-checked, linted, and ran the test suite after each change — fixing the three real bugs listed above when the suite (and, in one case, manual inspection of the running demo) surfaced them.
-Architectural decisions — folding surface constraints into effective minimums, choosing a priority-ordered greedy resolver over a general solver, the axis-selection rule, the group-stacking model — were made deliberately against the assignment's stated evaluation criteria and are explained in full in `ARCHITECTURE.md`.
+This project was built with Anthropic as a hands-on pair programmer: it wrote the initial implementation of every file, then iteratively type-checked, linted, and ran the test suite after each change fixing the three real bugs listed above when the suite (and, in one case, manual inspection of the running demo) surfaced them.
+Architectural decisions folding surface constraints into effective minimums, choosing a priority-ordered greedy resolver over a general solver, the axis-selection rule, the group-stacking model were made deliberately against the assignment's stated evaluation criteria and are explained in full in `ARCHITECTURE.md`.

 ## Time spent

-One focused build session: domain modeling and geometry primitives first, then the resolver pipeline (built and debugged against the automated test suite), then the demo application, then documentation — followed by a second pass fixing the three issues above after actually running and looking at the demo.
+One focused build session: domain modeling and geometry primitives first, then the resolver pipeline (built and debugged against the automated test suite), then the demo application, then documentation followed by a second pass fixing the three issues above after actually running and looking at the demo.